Satisfactory Academic Progress

 - Students with a cumulative GPA of 3.30 or higher can register for up to 20 credits without accompanying charges.
 They must submit the Tuition Waiver for Credit Overload form to obtain overload approval.

 - The following courses will result in automatic approval of more than 18 credits without an additional charge.
 The courses and the number credits beyond 18 permitted when enrolled in said courses are as follows.

-- First-semester freshmen and external transfer students are not allowed to take more than four academic courses in their first semester at Boston University.
+- First-semester freshmen are not allowed to take more than four academic courses in their first semester at Boston University.